ciDSproj/ciDSproj.github.io/_dataanalysis/dataanalysis-2.md

 ---
-title: "Data Science Job Descriptions Analysis"
+title: "Indeed Jobs Web Scraping and Analysis"
 excerpt: "In this project I analyze the dataset obtained by scraping the HTML data from the Indeed jobs web page<br/>